Lord Kitchener Wants You

 Lord Kitchener Wants You is a 1914 advertisement by Alfred Leete which was developed into a recruitment poster.
 It depicted Lord Kitchener, the British Secretary of State for War, above the words "WANTS YOU".
-Kitchener, wearing the cap of a British Field Marshal, stares and points at the viewer calling them to enlist in the British Army against the Central Powers.
-The image is considered one of the most iconic and enduring images of World War I. A hugely influential image and slogan, it has also inspired imitations in other countries.
+Kitchener, wearing the cap of a British field marshal, stares and points at the viewer calling them to enlist in the British Army against the Central Powers.
+The image is considered one of the most iconic and enduring images of World War I. A hugely influential image and slogan, it has inspired imitations in other countries.

 Development

 British policy for a century had been that recruitment to the British armed forces was strictly volunteer.
 Before the outbreak of the First World War, recruiting posters had not been used in Britain on a regular basis since the Napoleonic Wars.
-UK government advertisements for contract work were handled by His Majesty's Stationery Office, who passed this task onto the publishers of R. F. White & Sons in order to avoid paying the government rate to newspaper publishers.
+UK government advertisements for contract work were handled by His Majesty's Stationery Office, who passed this task on to the publishers R. F. White & Sons in order to avoid paying the government rate to newspaper publishers.
 As war loomed in late 1913, the number of advertising contracts expanded to include other firms.
 J. E. B. Seely, then the Secretary of State for War, awarded Hedley Le Bas, Eric Field, and their Caxton Advertising Agency a contract to advertise for recruits in the major UK newspapers.
 Eric Field designed a prototype full-page advertisement with the coat of arms of King George V and the phrase "Your King and Country Need You."
 Britain declared war on the German Empire on 4 August 1914 and the first run of the full-page advert ran the next day in those newspapers owned by Lord Northcliffe.

 The Prime Minister H. H. Asquith appointed Kitchener as Secretary of State for War in August 1914.
 Kitchener was the first currently serving soldier to hold the post and was given the task of recruiting a large army to fight Germany.
 Unlike some of his contemporaries who expected a short conflict, Kitchener foresaw a much longer war requiring hundreds of thousands of enlistees.
 According to Gary S. Messinger, Kitchener reacted well to Field's advertisement, although he insisted "that the ads should all end with 'God Save the King' and that they should not be changed from the original text, except to say 'Lord Kitchener needs YOU.'"
 In the following months, Le Bas formed an advisory committee of ad men to develop further newspaper recruiting advertisements, most of which ran vertically 11 in, two columns wide.

 Alfred Leete, one of Caxton's illustrators, designed the now-famous image of Kitchener as the cover illustration for the 5 September 1914 issue of London Opinion, a popular weekly magazine, taking cues from Field's earlier recruiting advertisement.
 At the time, the magazine, which sold for one penny, had a circulation of around 300,000.